netdata/netdata/registry/README.md

 ## The future

-The registry opens a whole world of new possibilities for netdata.
+The registry opens a whole world of new possibilities for Netdata.
 Check here what we think: https://github.com/netdata/netdata/issues/416

 ## Troubleshooting the registry